1ylwang/HeZhang1994.github.io/README.md

 * /images         -  Source pictures of designing my website.

-# Configuration of Local GitHub
+# Configuration

-Run the following command on your local computer:
+Run the following commands on your local computer to configure GitHub client:
 ```bash
 $ git config --global user.email "xxx@xxx.xxx"
 # xxx@xxx.xxx is your register email on GitHub.
 $ git config --global user.name "aaa"
 # aaa is your user name on GitHub
 ```